mihailua/portfolio/LLM-evaluation/README.md

 We're using **Google Gemini** and/or **OpenAI** generated input data, **Stanza**, and custom linguistic processing to compare grammatical and semantic alignment between English and target languages.
-The source of reference translation data are **Wiktionary** processed dumps, which are beforehand adapted for out use (original English nouns dataset > 1.5gb)
+The source of reference translation data are **Wiktionary** processed dumps, which are beforehand adapted for our use (original English nouns dataset > 1.5gb)
 ---

 ## Features